The Psychotronic Man

-The Psychotronic Man is a 1980 American science fiction cult film directed, shot and edited by Jack M. Sell, and written, produced and starred Peter G. Spelson.
+The Psychotronic Man (also spelled The Psycho-Tronic Man) is a 1979 American independent science fiction cult film directed, shot and edited by Jack M. Sell, and written, produced and starred Peter G. Spelson.
 The film opened in Chicago at the Carnegie Theatre on April 23, 1980.

 It is based on the obscure concept of psychotronics, which gained some prominence in the 1970s due to Cold War paranoia over mind control.
 The film inspired Michael J. Weldon to publish Psychotronic Video magazine, covering obscure films that he felt were under-appreciated by the mainstream.